The Ultimate 20-Step Playbook + Bonus Tips on Wielding AI This Season

 Regardless of how many more customers are flowing to your website, the reality is that you can’t sell what you don’t have.
 The challenge of any killer Cyber Weekend or holiday campaign is that you risk becoming a victim of your own success and running low on stock.

-In an ideal world, you’d be able to check your current inventory and plan ahead to ensure you have enough stock to last you through the next two months.
-However, with delays in shipping thanks to COVID-19, this might be trickier in 2021 than in other years.
-That’s why it pays to be prepared by optimising your eCommerce website out of stock messaging to redirect traffic to other products instead:
+In an ideal world, you’d check your current inventory, forecast demand and carry enough stock to get you through the entire festive rush.
+But with supply chains tightening, demand surging unpredictably and shoppers expecting fast fulfilment, stock gaps can still happen, even with solid planning.
+That’s why it pays to be prepared by optimising your eCommerce website out of stock messaging to redirect traffic to other products instead

 Another tip?
 Use this opportunity to grab the user’s email and add them to your loyalty program, particularly if you’re planning a big restock soon.